 This desirability gives them that special something that helps us feel that whatever we write with them is that much more special.

-It gives it purpose and style, and those things are worthwhile.
+It gives it purpose and style, and those things make expensive pens worth it.

 4.)
-As gifts, luxury pens are much better suited for commemorating a special occasion.
+As gifts, expensive pens are worth it for commemorating a special occasion.

 We saw before that luxury pens make better gifts and that they can make especially fitting gifts for celebratory occasions like birthdays, holidays, and anniversaries.